github/dotnet-codespaces/readme.md

-# GitHub Codespaces ♥️ .NET 8
+# GitHub Codespaces ♥️ .NET

 Want to try out the latest performance improvements coming with .NET 8 for web development?

-This repo builds a Weather API using Minimal APIs, opens Swagger so you can call and test the API, and displays the data in a web application using Blazor with .NET 8.
+This repo builds a Weather API using .NET APIs, opens Swagger so you can call and test the API, and displays the data in a web application using Blazor with .NET.

 We've given you both a frontend and backend to play around with and where you go from here is up to you!